 It really does make a difference in your marriage when you and your spouse practice this small habit of sticking to the budget.
 No one gets angry at overspending.
 You have unity in your goals, and soon the fights go away.
 Doesn’t that sound worth it?

-Learn how to work together with money in Dave's life-changing class, Financial Peace University.
+Learn how to work together with money with a free trial of Ramsey+!
 You'll be able to laugh, learn and come together with your money in a safe environment and build a solid foundation for communicating well.